ivadomed/ivadomed/docs/source/tutorials/uncertainty.rst

 Configuration file
 ------------------

-The configuration file used in this tutorial is the one used for :ref:`Technical features <Uncertainty-measures>`.
+The configuration file used in this tutorial is the same as the one used for :ref:`Technical features <Uncertainty-measures>`.
 Please open it with a text editor.
 The parameters that are specific to this tutorial are: